laravel/docs/billing.md

 <a name="subscription-tax"></a>
 ## Subscription Tax

 With Cashier, it's easy to override the `tax_percent` value sent to Stripe.
-To specify the percentage tax a user pays on a subscription, simply implement the `getTaxPercent` method on your model, and return an numeric value between 0 and 100, with no more than 2 decimal places.
+To specify the tax percentage a user pays on a subscription.
+Implement the `getTaxPercent` method on your model, and return a numeric value between 0 and 100, with no more than 2 decimal places.

 	public function getTaxPercent()
 	{
 		return 20;
 	}

-This enables you to apply a tax rate on a model-by-model basis, which may be helpful for a userbase that spans multiple countries.
+This enables you to apply a tax rate on a model-by-model basis, which may be helpful for a user base that spans multiple countries.

 <a name="cancelling-a-subscription"></a>
 ## Cancelling A Subscription